janKekanSan/jankekansan.github.io/pages/poka/conversations.md

 # sitelen pona

 This here, that you've already seen, is the "logo" of sorts for Toki Pona.
-The circle with three lines over it is the word "toki", and the smile-like line on the inside is the word "pona".
-In normal writings, you'll usually them side by side rather than one inside the other, but it means the same either way.
+The circle with three lines over it is the word "toki", and the smile-like curve on the inside is the word "pona".
+In normal writings, you'll usually see words side by side rather than one inside the other, but it means the same either way.

 This way of writing is called "sitelen pona", literally "good writing", and it is toki pona's most adorable writing system.

 sitelen pona is logographic, so each word has a symbol.
-Every symbol means exactly one word, and nearly all the words have exactly one symbol- assuming they do have exactly one works for now.
+Every symbol means exactly one word, and nearly all the words have exactly one symbol- assuming they do have exactly one works for this talk.
 Lastly, each symbol is representative of the idea of the word!
-Uh, except for grammar words, then the symbol kinda looks like punctuation to my English-reading eyes.
+Even grammar words look a bit like punctuation to my English-reading eyes.

 Anyway, For this talk, all sitelen pona will be annotated with their pronunciation, but I encourage you to study the sitelen pona alongside the language itself!